ethereum/ethereum-org-website/src/content/glossary/index.md

 ### Mint {#mint}

-It refers to the process of issuing new coins/tokens.
+Minting is the process of creating new coins and bringing them into circulation so that they can be traded.
+It's a decentralised mechanism to create a new token without the involvement of the central authority.

 <Divider />